Tallinn… I have to admit, I did not know much about the capital of Estonia before visiting it.

 Otherwise the country is clean, working and developed.
 And very inexpensive I would add!

-This medieval tiny city is amazing, it has a lot of things to discover, I have briefly described the TOP 5 places in Tallinn you absolutely should not miss!
+There you have it dear adventurers!
+A complete Tallinn travel guide including 5 must-do things.
+This tiny medieval city is amazing, it has a lot of things to discover, I have briefly described the TOP 5 places in Tallinn you absolutely should not miss!
 But you should come yourself and experience the inner charm of the city seldom found anywhere else!

-I also had a chance to stay in one of the most unusual hotels I have ever stayed, this 5 star hotel is called The Three Sisters and now a UNESCO World Heritage!
+I also had a chance to stay in one of the most unusual hotels I have ever stayed in, this 5-star hotel is called The Three Sisters which is also a UNESCO World Heritage!

 The food in Tallinn is amazing and inexpensive, I have included a list of great restaurants recommended to me by my local friends above.
 Enjoy it!